Close menu Resources for... William & Mary

 • William & Mary is one of only eight U.S. universities designated a "Public Ivy."
 A public ivy is a state-assisted institution that offers a superior education at a cost far below that of Ivy League schools.

 • William & Mary's 13-to-1 student-faculty ratio is the lowest among top public universities, a factor that helps strengthen W&M's traditional commitment to teaching.
-Eighty three percent of William & Mary's classes have fewer than 40 students — nearly half have fewer than 20 students.
+Eighty two percent of William & Mary's classes have fewer than 40 students — nearly half have fewer than 20 students.

 • Founded in 1842, the William & Mary Alumni Association is the sixth oldest such group in the U.S.